chess-events/proposal/README.md

 **Revenue Model**:
 To generate revenue, we propose implementing the following revenue streams:

-Commission Fee: We will charge a small commission fee for each player registration, which will be deducted from the registration fee paid by the participants.
+**Commission Fee**: We will charge a small commission fee for each player registration, which will be deducted from the registration fee paid by the participants.

-Premium Features: We will offer premium features to organizers, such as advanced event analytics, targeted promotions, and priority customer support, for a monthly or annual subscription fee.
+**Premium Features**: We will offer premium features to organizers, such as advanced event analytics, targeted promotions, and priority customer support, for a monthly or annual subscription fee.

 ## Project Timeline ⏰